Skin Conditions

 Plantar Warts

-Plantar warts are common and can be painful when on the bottom of the foot.
-Warts are caused by Human Papillomavirus and can be treated in a number of ways including freezing, chemical destruction, and surgical removal.
+Plantar warts are common and can be painful on the bottom of the foot.
+The Human Papillomavirus causes warts and can be treated in several ways, including freezing, chemical destruction, and surgical removal.
 Dr. Manson can treat your plantar warts so you don’t have to suffer and can get back to the activities you want to do.

 Athlete’s Foot